-In Segmentation, there are numerous ways in which you may visualize your analysis.
+In Segmentation, there are numerous ways to visualize your analysis.
 In addition to these visualization options, you may also customize numerical settings.
-Display aggregate or average metrics, select your decimal precision, and select your method of table visualization.
+Display aggregate or average metrics, choose your decimal precision, and select your method of table visualization.

 Aggregate and Average